The NSW Government is funding plans to build a roundabout at the intersection of Boundary Road and the Oxley Highway to improve safety for road users.

 - complement council’s land use strategy.

 Bloomfield Street is an alternative heavy vehicle route and is classified as a Regional Road under the control of Gunnedah Shire Council.
 It is also a designated B-double route to the Kamilaroi Highway.
 Accordingly, the new roundabout will feature heavy vehicle turning paths, which will improve the efficiency of heavy vehicle movements and increase safety at the roundabout.

 Gunnedah Shire Council has started a program of work to improve the road pavement on Bloomfield Street to better accommodate heavy vehicles.

-The new roundabout will also compliment Roads and Maritime’s second road over rail bridge, which will form a vital link in council’s plans for Bloomfield Street.
+The new roundabout will also complement Roads and Maritime’s second road over rail bridge, which will form a vital link in council’s plans for Bloomfield Street.